einargs/rust-screeps-code/PLANNING.md

+# Room Segmentation and Min Cut
+The idea is that I segment the room, and then turn it into a graph where the edges are the edges between room segements (the nodes) to run max flow min cut on.
+Segmentation is done via first doing a distance transform using taxicab distance, then

+I think I want to create room segments around possible bunker plans, and then around exits.
+Then the max flow min cut can figure out whether you should bunker or fortify chokepoints.
+I know I can use a multiplier to weigh the cost of the walls involved in a bunker, but I think I can also use a matrix to weigh the benefits of bunkering vs being in a connected room with other important sources.

+I could color the bunker areas as their own regions, but it actually might be easier and more modular to assign them a determined "bunker cost" that you can pre-build a weight into.
+Way easier for other people to use then.

+## Efficiency
+Currently segmentation should run in O(n).
+Technically there's an amortized inverse ackerman in there.
+I do need to check to make sure that the way I'm using union/find satisfies the amortization, but I'm 90% sure it does.

+Max Flow Min Cut will run in something like O(V^2E) depending on exactly what algorithm I implement.
+I'll probably use Edmond-Karp because I'm lazy and it's a very small graph.

+## Publishing
+I want to extract this and publish it as it's own package with a nice javascript interface.

+## Older
+### Cut Problem Description
+I have a graph algorithms question.
+I have a 2d plane of fixed size filled with regular tiles.
+Each tile connects to the eight tiles surrounding it; four adjacent and four in the corners.
+Each tile can be a wall or a floor.
+I have a small set of nodes (n<6) that cannot be on the edge of the planar space; I'll call them sources.
+I then have a larger set of nodes that can only exist on the edges of this 2d planar space that I'll call sinks.
+I want to find the minimum set of tiles I need to change from a floor to a wall to cut the sources off from the sinks.
+Sinks are defined by being a floor tile on the edge of the 2d plane.

+The floor and wall tiles aren't evenly distributed; they tend to cluster together, forming rooms of floors.

+Obviously, this can be solved using max-flow min-cut.
+However, it feels like there should be a way to optimize it further taking advantage of the fact that the graph can be embedded into a plane, is unweighted and that the tiles have distance between them (I think the mathematical way to say it would be that the vertices form a metric space?).

+Reading up on the subject I found my way towards the planar separator theorem, tree decomposition, and delauny triangulation among others.
+At first I was excited by planar separation, but it doesn't actually seem to solve my problem.
+Googling and looking through papers generally led me to papers about optimizing max-flow min-cut for computer vision.

+### My (Bad) Approach
+I could run a distance transform using taxicab distance (so that it tracks the number of walls to cut it off) and then use the watershed algorithm to identify rooms of open floors and edges betweeen them.
+This just creates a new graph then, though a far smaller one.
+Because the shapes of rooms are irregular, you would have multiple maximums within a large room.
+So I would want to apply a heuristic to merge them.

+At that point I think it still becomes just a max-flow min-cut problem, though on a far smaller graph.
+Which I think is probably still a good optimization.

 # Math
 The road ratio means that to maintain a constant 1 tick speed, we want to have every CARRY part have a MOVE part, and every 2 WORK parts to have a MOVE part.